digbmc/germantown-y/_exhibits/timeline.md

 ---

 title: The Timeline of Preservation
-author: Amelia Rono and Tessa Lippman
+author: Amelia Rono and Tessa Lippmann
 description: Ownership, Politics and Community.
 img: /objects/arc_042.jpg
 ---